VIGNESHVARA2004/Tela-Social-Media-App/README.md

 ## Overview

-"Tela" is a social media app that replicates the functionalities of Instagram.
-Users can follow others, send messages, post content, receive notifications, and explore user profiles.
+Tela is a social media app designed to replicate the Instagram experience.
+Users can follow others, send messages, post content, receive notifications, view profiles, and interact with posts by liking and commenting.

 ## Technologies Used